 Well conceived and executed, Deface ends as it must, given the realities of the gulag nation.
 Yet, it still manages to hit an inspirational note, without breaking from its established tone or becoming jarringly manipulative.
 Far more engrossing than most full length features, it is an excellent short.
 Highly recommended to any and all viewers (especially those who also check out Centre and Red Chapel), the genuinely moving Deface screens twice this Friday (3/18) as part of the Shorts 1 program at the 2011 KAFFNY.

-One Response to “LFM Review: Deface Dramatizes North Korean Oppression”
+One thought on “LFM Review: Deface Dramatizes North Korean Oppression”